prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Once that Step 1 completes...
+- Next, after the blocks completed...

-   - Step 2 would consist of issuing the flush commands to each VDEV...
+- Step 2 would consist of issuing the flush to each VDEV...

-   - and then waiting for all of them to complete.
+   - and then waiting for those flushes to complete.

 ---